Embedding code samples

 We semantically mark-up the content by containing it within a

 pre tag indicates to the browser its contents are preformatted.
 So it appears in the browser the same as it appears in the HTML.
 If you need more info read Everything you need to know about the

-figure element in HTML 5 was designed to contain code examples amoungst other specifics and may also include a desciption in a
+figure element in HTML 5 was designed to contain code examples amongst other specifics and may also include a description in a

 All special symbols require encoding prior to use in a HTML document.
 Here's a table outlining the most commonly used HTML symbols.

 Using a small snippet of PHP, we no longer have to manually encode symbols (<, >, &, etc) into HTML entities (